What to Expect on a Youth Work Placement

 • Youth homelessness or crisis accommodation services

-Your responsibilities could include supporting youth programs, assisting in case planning, coordinating recreational or educational activities, and helping with referrals or documentation.
+Your responsibilities could include supporting youth programs, helping with case planning, coordinating recreational or educational activities, and assisting with referrals or documentation.

-💡 Tip: Bring curiosity and initiative.
-Ask questions, seek feedback, and show respect for clients and co-workers — these soft skills often make the biggest impression.
+Tip: Bring curiosity and initiative.
+Ask questions, seek feedback, and show respect for clients and co-workers.
+These skills often make the biggest impression.

 Building Core Skills for Success

-During your placement, you’ll refine skills that define effective youth workers, including:
+During your placement, you'll refine the skills that define effective youth workers, including:

-• Cultural competence — supporting people from diverse backgrounds respectfully
+• Cultural awareness, supporting people from diverse backgrounds respectfully

-These are the exact skills employers look for, according to Victoria State Government’s community services training framework and HumanAbility’s Workforce Plan 2025.
+These are the exact skills employers look for, as reflected in the Victoria State Government's community services training framework and HumanAbility's Workforce Plan 2025.

-By practicing them in real settings, you’re not only completing your qualification — you’re building professional credibility.
+By practising them in real settings, you're not only completing your qualification, you're building professional credibility.

 Preparation Before Your Placement